Nichols Canyon, Los Angeles: Ownership

 Nichols Canyon was named after John Gregg Nichols Jr., reputed to be "the first child born of American parents in Los Angeles" (in 1851).
 Nichols' ranch in the canyon was referred to as a "goat pasture."

 Jacob Miller, a "pioneer avocado grower," and his wife, Dorothy, bought seventy acres of the property in 1879, and the area became known as Miller Canyon.
 Mrs. Miller said in 1926:

-Of course we had many hardships, not the least of which was having to drive through dust in summer and mud in winter to the hamlet of Los Angeles for our mail and supplies.
-There was nothing where Hollywood is now except a small ranch house.
-But we loved the hills and our beautiful canyon and were happy in our home and family."

 Roadway

-Nichols Canyon Road, leading north from Hollywood Boulevard, was completed to Mulholland Highway via Courtney Street in 1925.
+Nichols Canyon Road, leading north from Hollywood Boulevard, was completed to Woodrow Wilson Drive via Courtney Street in 1925.
 In 1926 the Automobile Club of Southern California reported that Nichols Canyon was traversed by a "good dirt road."

 In 1929, plans were made to widen the Nichols Canyon thoroughfare to serve "as a major gateway for traffic flowing between North Hollywood, Burbank, San Fernando Valley cities, Pasadena and West Hollywood."
 The idea was to widen the roadway, referred to as a northward "extension" of Genesee Street, to 46 feet, "with six inches of asphaltic concrete, through Hollywood Boulevard Estates to Mullholland High Way."
 Work would include "sewers, water, gas, lights, storm drains and electroliers."
 Grading of the Nichols Canyon road had already been "completed and paid for by individual property owners, who have installed water connections the full length of the thoroughfare."

 A 1930 report also stated that the canyon road would be renamed Genesee and would be extended north "to the Hollywood Boulevard Estates property line on Mulholland High Way."
 It was to be "developed as the main west lane of traffic through the hills" and would be "comparable with Cahuenga Pass, the main east channel."